How to Claim a Tax Refund Against Losses?

 Instead of carrying your losses along, you can file a claim for the loss to be offset against your profits for the preceding one year.
 However, this will not work for a startup business.

-There are some basic questions that would probably arise in your mind here.
-For example what if you have made a business loss for the period of 2019 to 2020.
-And suppose if you were earning an income in the form of your salary for both 2019/2020 and 2018/2019.
+And suppose if you were earning an income in the form of your salary for both 2024/2025 and 2023/2024.
 But, can you set off the losses against both of them?

-The simple and very straightforward answer is yes.
+The simple answer is yes.
 You can claim losses for both previous years.
-But first you have to do one thing.
-If you want to claim the relief for both above mentioned years you have to prioritize.
+But first, you have to do one thing.
+If you want to claim the relief for both above-mentioned years you have to prioritize.
 Just choose which year’s losses you want to claim first.

 This simply means that you are claiming for both years; that way you are also wasting personal allowances.
 In the case of capital gains, you may also bring forward your claim against those capital gains.